NetComposer/nksip/doc/guide/concepts.md

 ## Subscriptions

 You can send a new subscription requirement to a server sending a [subscribe request](sending_requests.md#subscribe).
-You should select an [event package](../reference/events.md) supported at the server.
-It the remote party accepts the request, it will start sending NOTIFYs requests any time it wants to, and NkSIP [will call your callback `notify/4`](../reference/callback_functions.md#notify4) for each one.
+You should select an event package supported at the server.
+It the remote party accepts the request, it will start sending NOTIFYs requests any time it wants to, and NkSIP [will call your callback `sip_notify/2`](../reference/callback_functions.md#sip_notify2) for each one.
 The body of the NOTIFY will have the meaning defined in this specific event package.
 You should send a new SUBSCRIBE before the subscriptions expires.

-If you are defining a server, you indicate in the [SipApp's config](../reference/configuration.md) the event packages you support, and NkSIP [will call your callback `subscribe/4`](../reference/callback_functions.md#subscribe4) when a new valid SUBSCRIBE arrives.
+If you are defining a server, you indicate in the [SipApp's config](../reference/configuration.md) the event packages you support, and NkSIP [will call your callback `sip_subscribe/2`](../reference/callback_functions.md#sip_subscribe2) when a new valid SUBSCRIBE arrives.
 If you accept it, you [should call inmeditaly `nksip_uac:notify/2`](sending_requests.md#notify) to send a NOTIFY, and after that, any time you want to.
 You can also terminate the subscription at any moment.

 ## Uris